ShafeenTejani/fast-style-transfer/README.md

 * For training:
   * It is recommended to use a GPU to get good results within a reasonable timeframe.
   * You will need an image dataset to train your networks.
 I used the [Microsoft COCO dataset](http://mscoco.org/) and resized the images to 256x256 pixels.
 * Generation of styled images can be run on a CPU or GPU.
-Some pre-trained style networks have been included [here](pre-trained-networks).
+Some pre-trained style networks can be download from [here](https://drive.google.com/open?id=0B7pvkmVwDrF8a3FCVUt5RGhQSlU).

 ## Running the code